Manorlds-Eaglespark/SendIT/README.md

 - PUT v1/quotations/<userId>/user      - A clients accepts a quote from Admin  -> User

 # Language
 The application API is built on Python Flask micro api framework, hosted on Heroku.
 The UI is HTML, CSS and Javascript only.

+# How to setup Repo Locally
+You can clone this repo and use it on your machine, use this [link](https://github.com/Manorlds-Eaglespark/SendIT.git) to clone

 # Author
 Arnold Mukone